 Zcash encrypts the contents of shielded transactions.
 Since the payment information is encrypted, the protocol uses a novel cryptographic method to verify their validity.

-Zcash uses a zero-knowledge proof construction called a zk-SNARK, developed by our team of experienced cryptographers.
+Zcash uses a zero-knowledge proof construction called a zk-SNARK, developed by our team of experienced cryptographers based on recent breakthroughs in cryptography.
 These constructions allow the network to maintain a secure ledger of balances without disclosing the parties or amounts involved.
 Instead of publicly demonstrating spend-authority and transaction values, the transaction metadata is encrypted and zk-SNARKs are used to prove that nobody is cheating or stealing.